Are Assembly IDs secure?

-Transloadit uses UUIDv4 for generating these IDs randomly.
+Transloadit uses UUIDv4 without dashes for generating these IDs randomly.
 Guessing, or generating a UUID that matches one of ours, would be as probable as generating a collision.
-This is so improbable that it is not considered not a viable attack vector.
+This is so improbable that it is not considered a viable attack vector.

 Since we keep around five million Assemblies in active storage at any given time, the chances are admittedly five million times more likely to generate a collision.
 That being said, since we rate-limit to 250 operations per minute, it would still take machines longer than mankind has existed on earth to generate enough UUIDs to have a 50% probability that one of those will match a UUID that Transloadit has once generated.
 We deem this far from being a viable attack vector.